 For A.A. members who are blind or have low vision, simply getting to the meeting room can be the biggest problem.
-The Accessibilities Committees, home group members, or members of the District Committee can compile and maintain a list of sighted members who are willing to provide transportation to and from meetings and other A.A. functions.
+The Accessibilities Committee can compile and maintain a list of sighted members who are willing to provide transportation to and from meetings and other A.A. functions.
 Several groups have asked their local central office or intergroup to code Twelfth Step lists to identify members who are willing to provide transportation.
-The member with blind or low vision may ask for assistance in orienting to the surrounding of the A.A. meeting room.
+Volunteers may be asked to guide the blind or visually impaired newcomer to chairs, the hospitality table and rest rooms, until that member is acquainted with the surroundings.
+Meeting rooms should always be set up exactly the same way, or else the blind or visually impaired members should be alerted to what's different.
+Banging into a chair or a table in what was empty space at the prior meeting can be both dangerous and embarrassing.

 Services and material available to help the alcoholic who is blind or has low vision include books and pamphlets available in Braille, in large print, and/or on CD.